 What does 'Claims Made' mean?

-Here's a simple example.
-If you made a costly mistake for a client in 2015 but your client does not discover their loss until 2020, it is your 2020 policy and insurer that deals with the ensuing negligence claim against you.
-Therefore a valid professional indemnity policy or 'run-off' policy must remain in force at all times for a claim to be met by an insurer.
+As an example: If you made a costly mistake for a client in 2020 but your client does not discover their loss until 2022, it is your 2022 policy that deals with the ensuing negligence claim against you.
+Therefore, a valid professional indemnity policy or 'run-off' policy must remain in force at all times for a claim to be met by an insurer.

 For more information on this subject or to talk to one of our experts, please call 0345 251 4000.